UMAprotocol/docs/docs/getting-started/welcome.md

 slug: /
 ---

-:::note yUSD has launched
+:::note uUSD has launched
-Learn how to mint and farm `yUSD` tokens with this [tutorial](tutorials/mint-farm-yusd.md).
+Learn how to mint and farm `uUSD` tokens with this [tutorial](tutorials/mint-farm-yusd.md).

-Learn how to redeem expired `yUSD` tokens with this [tutorial](tutorials/redeem-tokens.md).
+Learn how to redeem expired `uUSD` tokens with this [tutorial](tutorials/redeem-tokens.md).
 :::

 UMA builds open-source infrastructure for “priceless” financial contracts on Ethereum.
 Specifically, this is two things: